 If you're pregnant, you're at higher risk of getting seriously ill from coronavirus (COVID-19).
 If you get COVID-19 late in your pregnancy, your baby could also be at risk.

 It's important to tell your midwife or maternity team if you have symptoms of COVID-19.
-You can ask them for help with any other concerns as you usually would.
+They can give you support and advice and you can speak to them about any concerns.

 It may be possible for you to pass COVID-19 to your baby before they're born.
 But when this has happened, the babies have got better.

 There's no evidence COVID-19 causes miscarriage or affects how your baby develops in pregnancy.

 How to reduce your risk of getting COVID-19

 It's strongly recommended that you get vaccinated against COVID-19 to protect you and your baby.
 The antibodies your body produces in response to the vaccine can also give your baby protection against COVID-19.